 Needs are the costs a school district incurs to educate its students.
-The needs calculation includes a number of components (17 in 2018/19), such as the number of students in poverty and transportation costs.27
+The needs calculation includes a number of components (18 in 2019/20), such as the number of students in poverty and transportation costs.28

-Basic Funding is the largest component of the needs calculation (83% in 2018/19) and is used to determine how much a district should theoretically spend compared to school districts with similar numbers of students.
+The largest component of the needs calculation is basic funding (83% in 2019/20), which is used to determine how much a district should spend theoretically compared to school districts with similar numbers of students.
 This helps smooth out spending between districts to make sure that all students have educational opportunities that are as equal as possible.
 (All of the components are listed in Appendix A.)